 Cardiac electrophysiologist, Dr. John Sapp is leading long-term international studies to see if a procedure known as catheter ablation works better than aggressive drug therapy for treating ventricular tachycardia.

 At the same time, Dr. Sapp is pioneering new techniques and instruments to make catheter ablation safer and more effective.
-The procedure involves inserting a thin wire into the heart through a blood vessel, to deliver a surge of energy that repairs the electrical short circuit.
+The procedure involves inserting a thin wire into the heart through a blood vessel in the leg, to deliver a surge of energy that repairs the electrical short circuit.

 "The challenge with ablation is to pinpoint the exact location of the short circuit and deliver the right amount of energy," says Dr. Sapp.
 "Too little won't fix the problem; too much can damage surrounding tissues."

-Dr. Sapp and his colleagues are pioneering a non-invasive technique called body-surface mapping, which uses electrodes on the skin to find the precise location of the short circuit.
-He is also working with a commercial partner to introduce a catheter he has co-invented that repairs short circuits so deep inside the heart muscle that standard technology cannot reach them.
+Dr. Sapp and his colleagues are pioneering a non-invasive technique called body-surface mapping, which uses electrodes on the skin to find the precise location of the short circuit, and has co-developed a catheter that repairs short circuits so deep inside the heart muscle that standard technology cannot reach them.